Introduction

 Module 4: Data Privacy and Data Protection

-The right to privacy and the concomitant requirement to protect personal information has garnered significant attention in the information age.
-The spread of internet access and the digitisation of many parts of public and private life have led to sharp increases in online information-sharing and data collection, yet legislative developments have failed to keep pace and adequately protect personal information.
-However, African states and regional and continental bodies have begun to develop various data protection instruments and regulations in an attempt to remedy and vindicate the privacy rights of their citizens.
+The right to privacy and the concomitant requirement to protect personal information has become increasingly relevant in the information age.
+As access to the internet has expanded and many parts of public and private life have become increasingly digitised, there has been a sharp increase in online information-sharing and data collection, with the associated risk that this information can be accessed and abused by hostile actors.
+At the same time, legislative developments have failed to keep pace and adequately protect personal information.
+However, in recent years, the passing of data protection legislation by many African states, as well as the development of guidelines and instruments by regional and continental bodies, have provided some protections to remedy and vindicate the privacy rights of African peoples.